Ayala Corporation: Divestments

-Retirement of Jaime Zóbel de Ayala
+Retirement of Jaime P. Zóbel de Ayala, I

-In January 2006, the board of directors publicly announced the decision by Jaime Zóbel de Ayala to retire as chairman of the corporation by April 2006.
+In January 2006, the board of directors publicly announced the decision by Jaime P. Zóbel de Ayala, I to retire as chairman of the corporation by April 2006.
 The board also announced his appointment as chairman emeritus upon his retirement.
-His eldest son, Jaime Augusto Zóbel de Ayala, succeeded him as chairman and chief executive officer, while his younger son, Fernando Zóbel de Ayala, has assumed the position of president and chief operating officer.
+His eldest son, Jaime Augusto M. Zóbel de Ayala, II, succeeded him as chairman and chief executive officer, while his younger son, Fernando M. Zóbel de Ayala, has assumed the position of president and chief operating officer.
 The Zóbel de Ayala family's holding company, Mermac, Inc., continues to hold the controlling stake (49%) in Ayala Corporation.